dougbutner/web-4/README.md

 A growing portion of websites and applications today have elements of web 3

 ## Defining Web 4
-Web 4 introduces provably democratic systems built on top of web 3's decentralized networks.
+Web 4 introduces provably democratic systems built on top of web 3's open-source decentralized networks.

 There are 3 conceptual underpinnings of web 4